Need Laboratory Equipment for your reasearch?

 - Place the blot in a hybridization bottle and add 20 mL warmed 2× SSC.

 - Unroll the blot on the bottle wall by tilting and rolling the bottle.
 Make sure no air bubble enters the blot.

 - Pour the SSC and 10 mL of pre-warmed PerfectHyb Plus buffer.

-- Tightly cap the bottle and place in the oven.
+- Tightly cap the bottle and place it in the oven.

 - Pre-hybridize for 30 minutes up to a maximum of 4 hours.

-- Denature the labeled probe by heating to 100°C for 5 minutes and then place it on ice.
+- Denature the labeled probe by heating it to 100°C for 5 minutes and then placing it on ice.

 - Warm 10 mL of PerfectHyb Plus buffer to 65°C.